 However, a fast food career doesn’t provide you with anything more.
 It doesn’t nourish you.
 Eventually, you end up malnourished and hungry for something new.
 This is why so many people job-hop.
 They’re in a constant search for something that truly satisfies them on a deeper level, not just something that provides for the barebones needs of survival.

 They’re looking for a homemade chicken noodle soup and settling for chicken nuggets.
 (Okay, did I stretch the metaphor too far…?)

 Certainly fast food (and the fast food career) has a place in the world.
 But if that’s the food you’re choosing to eat (or the life you’re choosing to live) you should be clear on what you’re getting.
 You should also understand what else is out there and what you’re giving up.
-So stay tuned for future posts in which we explore the Slow Cooked Career.
+So keep learning more by exploring The Slow Cooked Career.